Noncompliance - Curing a Sanction

 Example

-A client’s curing plan specifies that she must attend an assessment activity in order to comply with program requirements and have aid restored.
-The county determines it cannot schedule an assessment until 35 calendar days after the signing of the curing plan.
-At the point the county makes that determination, the individual is considered to have cured her sanction.
+A client’s curing plan specifies that they must attend an assessment activity in order to comply with program requirements and have their aid restored.
+The county determines that it cannot schedule an assessment until 35 calendar days after the curing plan is signed.
+At the point the county makes that determination, the individual is considered to have cured their sanction.

 To comply with program requirements and avoid a new instance of noncompliance, the individual must then participate in an assessment, as assigned in writing.
-Except for individuals who are approved self-initiated programs, working for sufficient hours to meet their work participation requirement prior to assessment, or Senate Bill (SB) 1232 students, clients cannot be assigned to post-assessment activities until he or she goes through the CalWORKs assessment process.
+Except for individuals who are in approved self-initiated programs, are working for sufficient hours to meet their work participation requirement prior to assessment, or are Student Training and Education Program (STEP) participatns, clients cannot be assigned to post-assessment activities until they have completed the CalWORKs assessment process.

 Supportive Services During Curing